 NOTE Despite reverse order processing, the order of the Coverage tables listed in the Coverage array must be in logical order (follow the writing direction).
 The backtrack sequence is as illustrated in the LookupType 6: Chaining Contextual Substitution subtable.
 The input sequence is one glyph located at i in the logical string.
 The backtrack begins at i - 1 and increases in offset value as one moves toward the logical beginning of the string.
 The lookahead sequence begins at i + 1 and increases in offset value as one moves toward the logical end of the string.
 In processing a reverse chaining substitution, i began at the logical end of the string and moves to the beginning.

 The subtable contains a Coverage table for the input glyph and Coverage table arrays for backtrack and lookahead sequences.
-It also contains an array of substitute glyphs indices (substituteGlyphIDs), which are substititions for glyphs in the Coverage table, and a count of glyphs in the substituteGlyphIDs array.
+It also contains an array of substitute glyphs indices (substituteGlyphIDs), which are substitutions for glyphs in the Coverage table, and a count of glyphs in the substituteGlyphIDs array.
 The substituteGlyphIDs array shall contain the same number of glyph indices as the Coverage table.
 To locate the corresponding output glyph index in the substituteGlyphIDs array, this format uses the Coverage index returned from the Coverage table.

 Example 10 at the end of this subclause uses ReverseChainSingleSubstFormat1 to substitute Arabic glyphs with a correct stroke thickness on the left (exit) to match the stroke thickness on the right (entry) of the following glyph (in logical order).